yabwe/medium-editor/README.md

 ## IE9

-If you want to support IE9, you will need to use a classList pollyfill, like Eli Gray's, available at [https://github.com/eligrey/classList.js](https://github.com/eligrey/classList.js).
+If you want to support IE9, you will need to use a classList pollyfill, like Eli Grey's, available at [https://github.com/eligrey/classList.js](https://github.com/eligrey/classList.js).

 ## Initialization options